Bryant Fedden: Publications & Media

 Simplicity or Splendour: Arts and Crafts Living: Objects from the Cheltenham Collections (1999), edited by Annette Carruthers and Mary Greensted, features a detailed description of the commemorative plaque produced by Bryant Fedden for the Wilson Gallery, Cheltenham.
 Bryant Fedden's profile includes the following:

 "Bryant Fedden is a...local maker and is also a life member of the Gloucestershire Guild of Craftsmen.
-He is well known for his elegant lettering on glass and other materials...Fedden is a self-taught letter cutter and sculptor...Now based in Littledean in the Forest of Dean, Gloucestershire, Fedden works mainly to commission from architects, institutions and individuals and does much work for churches and cathedrals."
+He is well known for his lettering on glass and other materials...Fedden is a self-taught letter cutter and sculptor...Now based in Littledean in the Forest of Dean, Gloucestershire, Fedden works mainly to commission from architects, institutions and individuals and does much work for churches and cathedrals."

 The Letter Exchange journal Forum carried a profile of Bryant Fedden in the autumn of 2001.
-Jon Gibbs interviewed Bryant Fedden and included the following:
+Jon Gibbs interviewed Fedden and included the following:

 "There is a sense of playfulness in Bryant's lettering.
 A delight in intertwining and linking letters to create new shapes and juxtapositions: an intense pleasure in arranging letters and words to play on meanings - to make visual the playfulness of such meanings, and to make the reader/viewer think a little deeper than the surface."

 In 2007 Crowood Press published The Art of Letter Cutting in Stone by Tom Perkins.
 Bryant Fedden and the Dean Croft workshop are profiled in the book and Perkins included the following quote:

 "In Gloucestershire Bryant Fedden sculptor, letter cutter in stone and wood, and glass engraver, ran a very successful workshop for over forty years, working with a range of other craftspeople, including his wife, Kate, producing an extensive range of commissioned work and inspiring a number of people to work and live as craftsmen.
 He was one of the first of his generation to work more freely with carved letterforms, sometimes even carving single three-dimensional letters as pieces of sculpture."

 In 2009 the Dunfries and Galloway Life Magazine had a feature on Matt Baker entitled "Art Attack".
-In the article Baker looks back at his experiences of Bryant Fedden at the time of the Dean Croft workshop:
+In the article Baker looks back at his experiences of Fedden at the time of the Dean Croft workshop:

 "I was introduced to Bryant Fedden, who was a sculptor and letter cutter," he says.
 "He quite literally saved me.
 I wasn't going anywhere with anything and I did a traditional apprenticeship under him.
 He could do amazing things with wood and invented his own alphabet.
 He taught me to do letter cutting, saying that if I couldn't make a living as a sculptor at least I could always make a living doing gravestones.
 He was a generous man, and taught me what it was to live the life of an artist."